samuel032khoury/OOD_Group/README.md

         - `imageFile/`
         - `operation/`
       - `view/`
-    - (Starter) Test is in `test/`
+    - Tests are in `test/`
     - Images provided by class are in `exampleRes/`
     - Images found online are in `res/`
     - Class Diagram is saved in `diag/`.
+    - README file is in `README.md`.
-    - README file is named as `README.md`and will be updated later the Monday
+    - USEME file is in named `USEME.md` and will be **updated** by the end of implementation.
-    - Text-based script of commands is named as `ImagProcScript.txt` and will be updated later the Monday
+    - Text-based script of commands is in `ImagProcScript.txt`.

 - Implementation Notes
   - [x] Adherence to an MVC design